 At the Company level, we have a portfolio of three uniquely positioned high potential gold projects.
-These projects are located in the most mineral rich gold belts in the world, and are close to mining amenities and infrastructure.
+These projects are located in three of the most mineral rich gold belts in the world, and are close to mining amenities and infrastructure.
+We remain optimistic in the gold space but carefully evaluating expenditure requirements in developing these projects due to current market challenges.
+Our exploration focus is on the Thundercloud project.
+However, we will continue to seek out opportunities that will bring long term benefits to our shareholders.